This section provides a conceptual overview of partitioning in MySQL 8.0.

 This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
 MySQL 8.0 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
 There are no plans at this time to introduce vertical partitioning into MySQL.

 For creating partitioned tables, you must use a storage engine that supports them.
 In MySQL 8.0, all partitions of the same partitioned table must use the same storage engine.
 However, there is nothing preventing you from using different storage engines for different partitioned tables on the same MySQL server or even in the same database.

-In MySQL 8.0, the only storage engine that supports
+In MySQL 8.0, the only storage engines that support

-used with storage engines that do not support it; these include
+storage engines that do not support it; these include the

 When creating a partitioned table, the default storage engine is

 used just as when creating any other table; to override this